Akay74/Akay74/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, I'm Akay 👋
+# Hello 👋!
+I'm Akay 😄

-## About Me
 I'm a software engineer with a passion for blockchain and DeFi technologies.
 My expertise spans both frontend and backend development, with a particular focus on building interactive and maintainable applications.
 I have a deep understanding of blockchain technology and smart contract development.
 Currently, I'm a software engineer at Techan, and I also work as a freelancer leveraging my skills to build and drive user adoption in the blockchain space.

-🔧 My technical toolkit includes:
+I'm always excited to provide innovative solutions using cutting-edge technology and share my knowledge with colleagues in the field.

+## 🔧 Technical Toolkit
 - Backend systems design and implementation
 - Blockchain technology and smart contract development
 - Frontend development for creating engaging user interfaces
 - Effective communication of complex technical concepts

-I'm always excited to provide innovative solutions using cutting-edge technology and share my knowledge with colleagues in the field.

 ## 🔭 Current Projects
 - Spotlx: A comprehensive laundry app offering pickup, tracking, and delivery services.
 It also provides users with a selection of local laundries to choose from for their laundry needs.